dtudk/pythonsupport-page/docs/internal/exercises.rst

 print the version, if the variable (``__version__``) is part of the package.

-As will be clear in :ref:`internal-exercise-5`, the above test is also important in the IDE that the student is working with.
+As will be clear in :ref:`internal-exercise-5`, the above test is also important in the IDE that the questioner is working with.

 .. warning::